oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 ##### Apply generated configuration files

 In order to mount the file share as a persistent volume, we have provided a configuration file `pv.yaml`.
-You can find it from your output directory.
+You can find it in your output directory.
 The following content is an example that uses the default value `weblogic` as "shareName", `azure-secret` as "secretName", and default persistent volume claim name `azurefile`.

 ```yaml
 apiVersion: v1